 - AHIT provides online courses, live classes, and professionals to help you with business development and continuing education.

-- There are three different online learning packages to choose from, ranging from $595 to $795.
+- Three different online learning packages range from $595 to $795.

-- Live classes are held in multiple locations within Georgia, include hands-on practice in local homes, and cost $1,495.
+- Live classes are held in multiple locations within Georgia, including hands-on practice in local homes, and cost $1,495.

 Inspection Certification Associates (ICA)